Not-Jayden/svelte-event/README.md

 svelte-event provides a set of wrapper functions for adding modifiers to event handlers and a versatile event action for comprehensive event listener management in Svelte applications.
 It simplifies event handling, allowing for both quick modifications and detailed control over events in a Svelte context.

-This package is primarily motivated by [the upcoming change to events in Svelte 5](https://svelte-5-preview.vercel.app/docs/event-handlers), though is entirely compatible with Svelte 3 and 4 as well.
+This package is primarily intended to address [the upcoming changes to events in Svelte 5](https://svelte-5-preview.vercel.app/docs/event-handlers), though is entirely compatible with Svelte 3 and 4 as well.

 > 🚧 NOTE: This plugin is still in early development, use at your own risk.